jD91mZM2/termplay/README.md

 OPTIONS:
-    -w, --width <width>            The max width of the frame -h, --height <height>          The max height of the frame --converter <converter>    How to convert the frame to ANSI. [default: truecolor]  [values: truecolor, 256-color, sixel]
+    -w, --width <width>            The max width of the frame -h, --height <height>          The max height of the frame --converter <converter>    How to convert the frame to ANSI. [default: truecolor]  [values: truecolor, 256 -color, sixel]
     -r, --rate <rate>              The framerate of the video [default: 10] --ratio <ratio>            Change frame pixel width/height ratio (may or may not do anything) [default: 0]

 ARGS:
     <VIDEO>     The video file path to play
     <FRAMES>    The FRAMES parameter is the number of frames processed.
-It will be returned when you pre-process a video
+It will be returned when you pre-process a
+                video
 ```

 ### YouTube